orenbareket/Legal-Topic-Classifier/README.md

 **Description:**

 "app.py" is the main script of this web application, serving as a Hebrew-based Legal Topic Classifier.
 This application aims to analyze input text written in **Hebrew** and determine its legal topic using a pre-trained Probabilistic Latent Dirichlet Allocation (PLDA) model.
-The model has undergone training on an extensive dataset of Hebrew legal texts, enabling it to assign topics to Hebrew text based on the most probable legal topic.
+The model has undergone training on an extensive dataset of Hebrew legal texts, enabling it to assign topics to Hebrew texts based on the most probable legal topic.

 **Transition to Streamlit:**